avilabon/MDEF_Albert/docs/term1/08-DesignWithOthers.md

 ##Video of testing the prototype with a real community
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/aSSOlwAWv4w?si=kjzE7BvRDPg1vI1o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+There are many communities that are not organized or legally constituted.
+The group with which we tested the prototype is one of these communities.
+It is a temporary community of girls and boys from different towns near Barcelona who meet during weekends and holidays in a small town in the Pyrenees.
+There they form a multi-age group where origin, purchasing power or family diversity does not matter.
+The goal of the community is to have fun and play, and they achieve it day after day filling the streets of the town and its inhabitants with joy.

 ##Reflections
 ![WIP](../images/WIP.png){width=400}